Admission and Application

 Students in the program are not automatically considered candidates for the doctoral degree.
 Only after successful completion of the first two years of the doctoral curriculum and being awarded the MA degree in psychology, students are admitted as candidates for the Psy.D. degree.

 Please be advised that the deadline for completed application is December 1.

 The following are guidelines for the transfer of graduate credit to the doctoral program.

-All decisions regarding the acceptance of graduate credit will be made by the dean in consultation with the department chair and the student's advisor by the end of the first year, or by the time 12 credit hours have been completed.
+All decisions regarding the acceptance of graduate credit will be made by the dean in consultation with the Director of the School of Psychology and the student's advisor by the end of the first year, or by the time 12 credit hours have been completed.
 Courses taken more than six years prior to entering the doctoral program at Xavier University will normally not be accepted for transfer.